joshvfleming/clujter/README.md

 Clujter is a holding project for implementations of unsupervised learning algorithms.
 All suggestions and criticisms are very welcome.

+## Dependencies

+To build Clujter, you must first have [Leiningen](https://github.com/technomancy/leiningen) installed.

 ## Usage

     lein deps